agentsquidflaps/picture/docs/methods.md

 ### isSupported()

 Determines whether the image manipulator can/should manipulate images.
-If the method returns true, it's supported, otherwise false and then just the original path will be output
+If the method returns true, it's supported, otherwise false and then just the original path will be output.